hardcodings/telegram-sender-tool/README.md

 # STEPS TO FOLLOW
-- Set Up Telegram API Credentials
+- Set Up Telegram API Credentials from telegram API URL
 - You'll need an API Credentials from my.telegram.org.

 <b>ALSO AVAILABLE FOR TELEGRAM MASS DMs</b>